3MAH/simcoon/docs/simulation/solver.rst

 Corotational spin rate types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``corate_type`` parameter controls the corotational formulation used in finite deformation problems:
+The ``corate`` parameter controls the corotational formulation used in finite deformation problems:

 .. list-table::
    :header-rows: 1